telerik/xaml-docs/controls/radtabcontrol/general-information/key-features.md

 * __Tab Strip Placement__ – change the position of the tab strip by choosing one of the four possible options: __Left__, __Top__, __Right__ and __Bottom__.
 [Read more]({%slug radtabcontrol-how-to-change-the-position-of-the-tab-strip-of-radtabcontrol%})

-* __Styling and Appearance__ - Telerik {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} TabControl can be fully customized using Expression Blend.
+* __Styling and Appearance__ - Telerik {% if site.site_name == 'Silverlight' %}Silverlight{% else %}WPF{% endif %} TabControl can be fully customized using Expression Blend.
 There are also several pre-defined themes that can be used to style the tab control.
 Furthermore, Telerik unique style building mechanism allows you to change the skin’s color scheme with just a few clicks.
-[Read more]({%slug radtabcontrol-controlling-appearance%})

 * __UI Automation Support__ - as the Silverlight platform exposes a full accessibility tree through UIA (UI Automation), Telerik RadControls for Silverlight fully support UI Automation for UI elements access/manipulation, screen readers and other accessibility tools.